Get 12 tips to improve your distance running, whether you’re a new runner or have been logging miles for years.

 4. Build some base mileage

 Never run before?
 That’s ok too.
 Start by alternating running with walking, and build some miles using this run walk method (popularized by legendary coach Jeff Galloway).
 This gives your body time to adapt to the new stress of running without getting injured by jumping in to running too much too quickly.
 And over time, you’ll find that you can increase the ratio of running minutes to walking, and your mileage will climb.
+If you need more guidance, Teri’s running course is a great resource for getting started.
+You can become a running from any fitness level, I promise.

 5. Take it easy